Leicester City transfer news: Youri Tielemans joins on loan from Monaco | Goal.com

 “It’s a big family.
 Everybody is really kind and really good with me.
 I think it will be really good here.”

-The 21-year-old will be looking to get back on track a career that looked so promising when he made the move to the principality club from Anderlecht in the summer of 2017.
+The 21-year-old will be looking to get his career back on track, having looked so promising when he made the move to the principality club from Anderlecht in the summer of 2017.

 A move to Monaco followed, fresh off the club capturing the Ligue 1 title, but Tielemans was unable to reach the same heights in his first year at the club.

-He did not find the back of the net last season in the French top flight in 27 appearances with his only goal coming in the Champions League.
+He did not find the back of the net last season in the French top tier in 27 appearances with his only goal coming in the Champions League.

 January 31, 2019